Operation Shenandoah II: First Battle of Loc Ninh

 On the morning of 7 November with Company A remaining to guard their firebase, the rest of 1/26 Infantry left to patrol a dirt road bordered by a rubber plantation.
-At 13:05 the column moved into the rubber trees and the lead company was quickly ambushed by VC from the 3rd Battalion, 272nd Regiment in the plantation while small arms and machine gun fire raked the column on the road.
+At 13:05 the column moved into the rubber trees where the lead company was ambushed by VC from the 3rd Battalion, 272nd Regiment while small arms and machine gun fire raked the column on the road.
 VC fire killed the battalion commander and his command group, wounded 2 company commanders and disabled most of their radios.
-Company D was at the rear of the column and its commander Captain Raymond H. Dobbins was able to manoeuvre troops to prevent the VC from outflanking to column.
+Company D was at the rear of the column and its commander Captain Raymond H. Dobbins was able to maneuver troops to prevent the VC from outflanking to column.
 Captain Dobbins assumed temporary command of the battalion, calling in air and artillery strikes to cover the unit as it withdrew to a more defensible position.
 After an hour the VC broke contact leaving 66 dead according to US claims while U.S. losses were 18 killed and 22 wounded.

-With no further VC activity MG Hay concluded that the VC had disengaged and retreat to its sanctuaries across the border in Cambodia.
+With no further VC activity MG Hay concluded the VC had disengaged and retreated to its sanctuaries across the border in Cambodia.
 The Battle of Lộc Ninh was over with the US claiming that the PAVN/VC losses were more than 850 killed while U.S./ARVN losses were 50 killed.